TechMex-io/msi/cms.md

 layout: cms
 title: CMSTest
 permalink: /cms/
-Message: this is a test message
+Message: this is sample text for the cms
 ---

 CMS Test Page